July 25 – August 5, 2022

 Southampton Cultural Center, 25 Pond Lane Southampton NY 11968 (Masterclass and Final Performance)

 Each day from 10 a.m. – 4 p.m. we will work with all of the students on different aspects of music making, such as orchestra, chamber music, masterclass, improvisation, and composition.
 At the end of each week, all the hard work will culminate in a spectacular concert.
 Each year, we have a special final concert at the end of the two weeks.
-At our String Soirée, Southampton Strings Festival students will perform alongside Arel Ensemble.
+At our String Soirée, Southampton Strings Festival students will perform alongside BiSS Quartet (boho international strings soloists).
 We will serve hors d’ oeuvres, raffle tickets, and of course an evening filled with music.
-The second concert – Concert in the Park – is part of the summer concert series at Agawam Park. boho4 will be headlining this concert, and we will feature Southampton Strings Festival students as the opener of the program and during the intermission

 *If you have a pre-formed group that works together during the year, we encourage you to sign up as a chamber ensemble!